Drug use: Prescribing for drug use

 Quarterly OST patient estimates (12-month rolling period)

-The Quarterly OST patient estimates (52Kb) describe the minimum number of individuals prescribed drugs used for the treatment of opioid dependence from legacy British National Formulary (BNF) subsection 04.10.03, by their local authority of residence.
-This includes methadone hydrochloride, buprenorphine, buprenorphine & naloxone, and long-acting buprenorphine (including Buvidal© slow-release formulations).
+The Quarterly OST patient estimates (57Kb) describe the minimum number of individuals prescribed drugs used for the treatment of opioid dependence, by their local authority of residence.
+This is based on legacy British National Formulary (BNF) subsection 04.10.03 and includes methadone hydrochloride, buprenorphine, buprenorphine & naloxone, and long-acting buprenorphine (including Buvidal© slow-release formulations).
+Please note that additional formulations have been included in this release of these statistics - formulations included are outlined in the Drugs Included tab of the workbook.
+Lofexidine hydrochloride and naltrexone hydrochloride (both primarily used for the management of opioid withdrawals) are not included.

 The Quarterly OST Patient Estimates shown in Tab 1 are based on patients’ local authority of residence and include totals for groups of local authorities which correspond to NHS Board areas.
 These estimates are based on the number of unique Community Health Index (CHI) numbers captured from named community prescriptions from Prescribing Information System (PIS) data for relevant medications at any time within 12 months of each financial year quarter.
 The purpose of publishing these quarterly updates is to provide regular and frequent surveillance of trends in the numbers of people prescribed OST.

-The Combined OST Patient Estimates shown in Tab 2 provide details of the number of patients prescribed methadone, oral buprenorphine, and injectable buprenorphine (inclusive of PIS and HMUD data) by NHS Board of residence for 2022/23 Q3 to 2023/24 Q2.
+The Combined OST Patient Estimates shown in Tab 2 provide details of the number of patients prescribed methadone, oral buprenorphine, and injectable buprenorphine (inclusive of PIS and HMUD data) by NHS Board of residence for 2022/23 Q4 to 2023/24 Q4.

 By showing the estimates on the basis of a rolling 12-month period, which is updated each quarter, it is possible to observe changes in the numbers of people prescribed OST in a more timely manner than in the annual figures shown in the section above.
-The most recent estimate covering the four preceding financial year quarters up to 2023/24 Q2, shows the number of unique CHI numbers recorded in OST prescriptions from 1 October 2022 to 30 September 2023.
-The previous estimate (2023/24 Q1) represents the four financial year quarters from 1 July 2022 to 30 June 2023.
+The most recent estimate covering the four preceding financial year quarters up to 2023/24 Q4, shows the number of unique CHI numbers recorded in OST prescriptions from 1 April 2023 to 31 March 2024.
+The previous estimate (2023/24 Q3) represents the four financial year quarters from 1 January 2023 to 31 December 2023.

 In Tab 2, for each rolling-12-month period and NHS Board of residence: